Hgeffroy/42_IRC/README.md

 ## About

-The ft_irc project at 42 involves implementing an IRC (Internet Relay Chat) server and client using the C language.
+The ft_irc project at 42 involves implementing an IRC (Internet Relay Chat) server and client using the C++ language.
 The goal is to create a real-time communication system, allowing multiple users to connect to discussion channels.

 ## Features
 - [ ] Connect to the IRC server